temitayo-kb/doctor-s-office-dashboard/README.md

 Open a new terminal and go to the client folder: cd client

-Install client dependencies: npm install
+#### Install client dependencies:

+npm install.
+run npm install axios react-router-dom jwt-decode on client cmd

 Start the React app: npm start